x-vin/covidcures/docs/src/naturopathic.md

 Naturopathy.

 ### Can be used alongside other allopathic treatments
-Yes, recommended to be used alongside, if allopathic protocol is being followed, even though this is reported to be less effective than the DIP diet al.ongwith a naturopathic treatment protocol.
+This protocol is **not recommended** to be used in conjunction with allopathic protocols.

 ### Status of authorisation:
 Authorised by the Central Government in India, the diet is based on published research.
 Dr. BRC is an Indian medical nutritionist certified by the Indo-Vietnam Medical Board.